August 13, 2007

 While there is no regulatory reason the Fund could not use outright leverage to buy stocks, the prospectus allows leverage only though the use of a small percentage of funds in call options.
 The reason is that I don't think it's appropriate for a mutual fund to take a position that invests more capital than it has, and relies on the market moving in one direction or another, at the risk of unacceptable losses otherwise.
 With call options, the most you stand to lose is the premium paid for the option.
 So while the Fund can allocate a few percent to calls, that few percent is the only potential difference from a fully invested position.
 There is no potential for a major loss on account of leverage.

-Similarly, the dollar value of our shorts never materially exceeds our long holdings – there are certainly “bear funds” that take 100% or even “ultra-bear” 200% short positions in the market.
-But again, I wrote the restriction against material short positions into the prospectus so that we would not be in a situation of predictably and continuously losing money during unexpected market advances.
+Similarly, the dollar value of our shorts never materially exceeds our long holdings - there are certainly "bear funds" that take 100% or even "ultra-bear" 200% short positions in the market.
+But again, I wrote the restriction against material short positions into the prospectus.
 The Fund does have the ability to stagger its strike prices somewhat, which may produce modest gains on market declines, and give back part of those gains if the market rebounds quickly before we have a good opportunity to reset our strike prices.
-But the Fund doesn't establish positions where the “notional value” of our long put/short call combinations materially exceeds the value of our long positions.
+But the Fund doesn't establish positions where the "notional value" of our long put/short call combinations materially exceeds the value of our long positions.

 Second, I generally maintain a significant overlap between our long positions and our hedges.
 Now, that's not a perfect overlap - if the Fund was to hold, for example, every stock in the S&P 500 with the same weights as in the index, and was to fully hedge that portfolio with an offsetting position in futures or option combinations, the position would have no risk at all, and (because of the way that futures and options are priced) would earn an interest rate of roughly the 3-month Treasury bill yield.
 This makes sense - a risk-free position should earn the risk-free rate.